 We get all sorts of ideas, from toys and puzzles to books or a dress.
 That’s because most of us never think outside the proverbial box.
 Instead, we try to find gift ideas that are common.

-Now let’s shift our focus slightly.
+Now, let’s shift our focus slightly.
 What if we could give some gift that might prove useful to the child throughout life?
-Understandably, there’re no such items unless you wish to gift some precious antique.
+Understandably, there are no such items unless you wish to gift some precious antique.

 As economies went into a nosedive, several businesses, small and large, new and old, had to close for good or declare bankruptcy.